Vlado Perkovic

-Vlado Perkovic (born March 8, 1969) is an Australian renal physician and researcher who is the Dean of the Faculty of Medicine at the University of New South Wales, Sydney.
+Vlado Perkovic is an Australian renal physician and researcher who is the Provost at the University of New South Wales, Sydney, having previously been Dean of Medicine & Health at that University between 2019 and 2023.

-He is also a Honorary Fellow at the George Institute for Global Health Australia, and a board member and scientific leader at George Clinical, the commercial clinical research arm of The George Institute for Global Health, where he provides trial design and management expertise for a variety of clinical trials.
+He is also an Honorary Fellow at the George Institute for Global Health Australia, and a kidney disease researcher leading a number of international clinical trials.

+Early life and education

+Perkovic was born in Brinje, Croatia and moved to Australia with his family before the age of one.
+He lived in Melbourne and trained in medicine at the University of Melbourne and the Royal Melbourne Hospital, receiving his MBBS and Doctor of Philosophy qualifications from the University of Melbourne in 1992 and 2005 respectively.

 Career

 Perkovic moved to Sydney and into professional academia after completing his PhD in 2005.
-The thesis undertaken at the University of Melbourne was entitled “The Cardiovascular Aspects of Kidney Disease”.
+The thesis undertaken at the University of Melbourne was entitled "The Cardiovascular Aspects of Kidney Disease".
 Perkovic relocated to Sydney to take on a position as Associate Principal Director at The George Institute for Global Health (2007-2008), and was appointed Conjoint Senior Lecturer at the University of Sydney.
 Perkovic worked in a number of senior research and executive positions at The George Institute, before being appointed Executive Director of The George Institute, Australia in 2012.
-In 2017 Perkovic was appointed to lead the non-communicable diseases theme as part of the University of New South Wales Medicine's thematic research strategy.
+In 2017, Perkovic was appointed to lead the non-communicable diseases theme as part of the University of New South Wales Medicine's thematic research strategy.
 In 2019, he was appointed as the Dean of Medicine at University of New South Wales.

-From 2009-2014 Perkovic was the Executive Director of George Clinical, one of The George Institute's commercial enterprises.
-He was appointed to the board of George Clinical in 2010 and holds this position today.
+From 2009-2014, Perkovic was the executive director of George Clinical, one of The George Institute's commercial enterprises.
+He was appointed to the board of George Clinical in 2010 and held this position until 2023.